Brembo CCM vs Porsche PCCB vs StopFlex CCB: The Real Differences

 | Brembo CCM | OEM-spec hardware, distribution, and channel margin. | Usually high relative to cast iron.
 Pricing varies by platform and region. |

-| Porsche PCCB | Factory replacement parts through dealer/OEM channels. | Often the painful part of PCCB ownership if a rotor is chipped or consumed. |
+| Porsche PCCB | Factory replacement parts through dealer/OEM channels. | Often the painful part of PCCB ownership once a rotor is chipped or consumed. |

 | StopFlex CCB | Factory-direct positioning with a replacement-cost strategy. | Positioned lower than major OEM replacement paths (spec-dependent). |